The saints are what they are, not because their sanctity makes them

-sainthood makes it possible for them to admire everyone else. — Thomas Merton
+possible for them to admire everybody else. — Thomas Merton

 Each time we meet another human being and honor their dignity, we help those around us.
 Their hearts resonate with ours in exactly the same way the strings of an unplucked violin vibrate with the sounds of a violin played nearby.
 Western psychology has documented the phenomenon of “mood contagion” or limbic resonance.
-When a joyfully expressive person walks into a room, we can very readily feel their state.
-In the same way, if a person filled with panic or hatred walks into a room, we can feel their state immediately.
-And unless we are very mindful, their state will begin to overtake our own.
-When we see the goodness of those before us, we affect them.
-The dignity in them resonates with our admiration and respect.
+If a person filled with panic or hatred walks into a room, we feel it immediately, and unless we are very mindful, that person’s negative state will begin to overtake our own.
+When a joyfully expressive person walks into a room, we can feel that state as well.
+And when we see the goodness of those before us, the dignity in them resonates with our admiration and respect.

 This resonance can begin very simply.
-In India, when people greet one another they put their palms together and bow, saying Namaste, “I honor the divine within you.”
-I see your Buddha Nature, who you really are.
-If, as some believe, the Western handshake evolved to demonstrate friendliness and safety, to show that we are not holding any weapon, we must go a step further.
-The greeting of Namaste goes beyond saying, “I will not harm you” to “I see that which is holy in you.”
+In India, when people greet one another they put their palms together and bow, saying namaste, “I honor the divine within you.”
+It is a way of acknowledging your Buddha nature, who you really are.
+Some believe that the Western handshake evolved to demonstrate friendliness and safety, to show that we are not holding any weapon.
+But the greeting namaste goes a step further, from “I will not harm you” to “I see that which is holy in you.”
 It creates the basis for sacred relationship.

-When I began my training as a Buddhist monk in the ancient grove of the forest monastery of my teacher Ajahn Chah, I found a taste of this sacred relationship.
-Around Ajahn Chah was an aura of straight-forwardness, graciousness and trust.
-It was the opposite of my early family life, and though initially strange and unfamiliar, something in me loved it.
-Instead of a field of judgment, criticism and unpredictable violence, here was a community dedicated to treating one another with respect.
+When I began my training as a Buddhist monk, I found a taste of this sacred relationship.
+Around Ajahn Chah was an aura of straightforwardness, graciousness, and trust.
+It was the opposite of my early family life, and though it initially felt strange and unfamiliar, something in me loved it.
+Instead of a field of judgment, criticism, and unpredictable violence, here was a community dedicated to treating each person with respect and dignity.
 It was beautiful.

 When we bring respect and honor to those around us, we open a channel to their own goodness.
 I have seen this truth in working with prisoners and gang members.
 When they experience someone who respects and values them, it gives them the ability to admire themselves, to accept and acknowledge the good inside.
 When we see what is holy in another, whether we meet them in our family or our community, at a business meeting or in a therapy session, we transform their hearts.

-Seeing this, Robert’s teacher’s filled with tears.
-As she dried her eyes, another former student standing nearby opened her purse, pulled out her own carefully folded page and confessed that she always kept it with her.
+Seeing this, Robert’s teacher’s eyes filled with tears.
+As she dried her wet cheeks, another former student standing nearby opened her purse, pulled out her own carefully folded page, and confessed that she always kept it with her.
 A third ex-student said that his page was framed and hanging in his kitchen; another told how the page had become part of her wedding vows.
-The perception of goodness invited by this teacher had transformed the hearts of her students in ways she might only have dreamed.
+The perception of goodness invited by this teacher had transformed the hearts of her students in ways she might only have dreamed about.

-We can each remember a moment when someone saw this goodness in us, and blessed us.
-On retreat, a middle aged woman remembers the one person, a nun, who was kind to her when – as a frightened and lonely teenager – she gave birth out of wedlock.
+We can each remember a moment when someone saw this goodness in us and blessed us.
+On retreat, a middle-aged woman remembers the one person, a nun, who was kind to her when, as a frightened and lonely teenager, she gave birth out of wedlock.
 She’s carried her name all these years.
 A young man I worked with in juvenile hall remembers the old gardener next door who loved and valued him.
 The gardener’s respect stuck with him through all his troubles.
-This possibility is voiced by the Nobel Peace Laureate, Nelson Mandela, “It never hurts to think too highly of a person; often they become ennobled and act better because of it.”
+This possibility is voiced by the Nobel laureate Nelson Mandela: “It never hurts to think too highly of a person; often they become ennobled and act better because of it.”